avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - $V$ is the number of active Subnet Validators
 - $T$ is the target number of active Subnet Validators

-Whenever $x$ increases by $K$, the price per active Subnet Validator increases by a factor of `~2.7`.
-If the price per active Subnet Validator gets too expensive, some active Subnet Validators will exit the active validator set, decreasing $x$, dropping the price.
-The price per active Subnet Validator constantly adjusts to make sure that, on average, the P-Chain has no more than $T$ active Subnet Validators.
+Whenever $x$ increases by $K$, the price per active L1 validator increases by a factor of `~2.7`.
+If the price per active L1 validator gets too expensive, some active Subnet Validators will exit the active validator set, decreasing $x$, dropping the price.
+The price per active L1 validator constantly adjusts to make sure that, on average, the P-Chain has no more than $T$ active Subnet Validators.

 #### Block Timestamp Validity Change

-To ensure that validators are removed timely, blocks are considered valid if their timestamps are no greater than the time at which the first Subnet Validator gets removed from a lack of funds.
+To ensure that validators are removed timely, blocks are considered valid if their timestamps are no greater than the time at which the first validator gets removed from a lack of funds.
 This upholds the expectation that the number of Subnet Validators remains constant between blocks.

-The block building protocol is modified to account for this change by first checking if the wall clock time removes any Subnet Validator due to a lack of funds.
+The block building protocol is modified to account for this change by first checking if the wall clock time removes any validator due to a lack of funds.
 If the wall clock time does not remove any Subnet Validators, the wall clock time is used to build the block.
-If it does, the time at which the first Subnet Validator gets removed is used.
+If it does, the time at which the first validator gets removed is used.

 #### Fee Calculation

-Prior to processing the next block, the total Subnet Validator fee assessed in the $\Delta t$ between the current block and the next block is:
+Prior to processing the next block, the total validator fee assessed in the $\Delta t$ between the current block and the next block is:

 ```python
 # Calculate the fee to charge over Δt